-need to create a RuleExecutionSet before First, you it can be registered; RuleAdministrator provides factory methods to return an empty LocalRuleExecutionSetProvider RuleExecutionSetProvider.
+need to create a RuleExecutionSet before it can First, you be registered; RuleAdministrator provides factory methods to return an empty LocalRuleExecutionSetProvider RuleExecutionSetProvider.
 The LocalRuleExecutionSetProvider should RuleExecutionSets from load а local sources that serializable, to are not Streams.
 The RuleExecutionSetProvider like can be used to RuleExecutionSets from serializable sources, like DOM Elements or Packages. "ruleAdministrator.getLocalRuleExecutionSetProvider( null "ruleAdministrator.getRuleExecutionSetProvider( null );" take null as a parameter, as the properties map for these methods is not currently used.

-Example 7.2.
+Example 5.2.
 Registering a LocalRuleExecutionSet with the RuleAdministrator API